-South Irish Sea is a renewable energy project proposed to be located 10km-25km off the coasts of Co.
-Wexford and south Co.
-Wicklow.
+South Irish Sea is an offshore renewable energy project proposed to be located a minimum of 10km and up to 25km off the coasts of Wexford and south Wicklow.
 The project will help to decarbonise our energy supply and reduce emissions – protecting the environment for current and future generations.
 The project is at the early stage of the environmental assessment process.
 The information gathered during this phase will help to identify and refine a suitable location for the wind farm.

 South Irish Sea will deliver substantial environmental and economic benefits for coastal and fishing communities in line with the Government’s Renewable Electricity Support Scheme (RESS).

 Fisheries Liaison Officers Appointed

 landfall location, grid connection

 and onshore cable corridor